Best SSDs 2023: From Budget SATA to Blazing-Fast NVMe

 The Sabrent Rocket 2230 is a fast and efficient M.2 2230 drive designed for devices that need smaller PCIe SSDs, like the Steam Deck or Microsoft’s Surface Pro series.
 Such smaller drives are usually sold only with pre-built OEM machines.
 A retail option like the Rocket 2230 means that you can avoid second-hand drives that may lack reliable support and a warranty.

 Retail 2TB M.2 2230 drives use slower QLC flash, although this is not all that detrimental in the Deck.
 It’s also possible to get the OEM WD SN740 with TLC up to 2TB, but it has a higher power draw and costs more than some QLC alternatives.
-This leaves the Rocket 2230 as the best overall drive for this segment with good performance, efficiency, and capacity options, but make sure to compare pricing when buying.
+This leaves the Rocket 2230 as the best overall drive for this segment, with good performance, efficiency, and capacity options, but make sure to compare pricing when buying.

 The Rocket 2230 has good all-around performance and maintains a solid level of performance in sustained workloads.
 It is also quite efficient in our tests thanks to its blend of a newer PCIe 4.0 controller and 176-Layer NAND flash.
 You can get the same results with many M.2 2280 drives at a much lower cost, however.
-The drive is also currently limited to just 1TB, and product registration is required to get the full warranty.
+The drive is also currently limited to a peak capacity of 1TB, and product registration is required to get the full warranty.
 Still, it’s the best choice for certain machines, particularly the popular Steam Deck.

 Read: Sabrent Rocket 2230 SSD Review